SMSOSS/ict_notes/notes/grouped/13-Secondary_Storage_Devices.md

 - Since it's spinning always , performance will deteoriate by time
     - More time you use = slower
     - Affects whole computer's performace
+        - More significant if your OS installation is on the HDD
-- HDD is less durable / less shock resisteant
+- HDD is less durable / less shock resistant
 - Advantages :
     - Super cheap
     - Large storage space
 - Defragmentation
     - Rearrange blocks (of data) to make yout HDD faster
-    - Move platters of same file near to one another
+    - Move platters of same file near to one another for faster read speed (no need to spin too much for a file)

 ### SSD (solid-state disk) ###
 - Two types